diegopacheco/diegopacheco-architecture-library/src/properties/ANTI-FRAGILITY.md

 You do not want discover in production if the system can recover from failure, you want to know before hand.
 You want to know that your system is anti-fragile.
 Testing in production is not the same as discovering in production.
 Testing in production means, guard-rails and testing in production environment but without impacting real users.

 Your systems must be anti-fragile.
 You architevture must be anti-fragile.
 Your infrastructure must be anti-fragile.
 To be anti-fragile you need lots of hypotethesis and experiments to proove your system is anti-fragile.
 Anti-fragility requires `science` and `creativity`.

+## How to develop Anti-Fragile Systems?

+Basically we need to do 2 things.
+First we must test our infrastructure and systems to proof they are anti-fragile.
+AWS is anti-fragile by nature, but you could be using it wrong, so always a good idea to test it.

+Seconnd, you want design with anti-fragiolity in mind.
+For instance we should not put all applications into a single database, we should have one database per service.
+Therefore we have isolation and protect agains blast radius.
+So you see is not just testing(which chaos engineering) but also design with anti-fragility in mind.